stiakov/isp-bandwidth-checker-nodejs/README.md

 ## Settings

-The *settings.js* module is offered to customize the arguments passed in the *index.js* functions, so you should customize the module to fits it to your needs.
+The *settings.js* module is offered to customize the arguments passed globally, so you should customize the module to fits it to your needs.

 ---